The Basics of Freebasing

 There isn’t much you can do to stop freebasing drugs unless you change your life completely.
 When you are in it, all that matters is the drug.
 You only associate with people who are in the same boat as you.

 It’s a lifestyle and feels like a full-time job.
 You’ll do whatever you need to do to get that high and make sure that you don’t run out.
 A lot of addicts turn to burglary and other petty crimes to support their habits.

 A lot of people who freebase end up being homeless.
 It’s interesting how society views the homeless as being lazy.
 Homeless people with drug addictions work twice as hard as anybody so that they can get their fix.

 I was violently assaulted and robbed one night by a dealer for owing a debt.
-I laid in a pile of blood looking up at the sky and felt as though I had an out of body experience.
+I lay in a pile of blood looking up at the sky and felt as though I had an out-of-body experience.
 I could see myself laying there, a totally broken soul.
 That was my rock bottom.

 Today, I do whatever is in my power to prevent other people from laying in an alley like I was.
 And for those people who are laying in an alley, strung-out and broken, I try to be an example for them just as much.

 At Emerald Isle Health & Recovery, the process of recovery from all substances, freebase included, is given all the respect and consideration that it deserves.
 From the start of your journey into sobriety to participation in our Alumni program and aftercare activities, an individualized treatment plan will be created with your input and unique history taken into account.

 Evidence-based therapies, compassionate support, and our clinical team will assist your recovery through even the most difficult moments and help achieve a lasting, sober foundation for life.
 If you or a loved one have been struggling with freebase and/or other substances, please don’t hesitate to reach out today!